Sedilia: Origins and early examples

-These early patterns own strong functions that provide seats for the celebrant, deacon and subdeacon during the Mass.
-Even though in this phase, sedilia were not just practice devices, their placement and decorative details all implied their symbolic meaning in classifying clerical hierarchy.
-The form is rooted in Roman's dado arcading, but it exceeded beyond its functional nature and became a unique artistic form.
-From the middle 13th century to the 14th century, sedilia had been presented in the shape of gables, sculptural appearance and shrine-like canopies.
-These forms can be considered to have symbolism meaning in Eucharistic theology and clerical hierarchy.
+These early patterns provide seats for the priest, deacon and subdeacon during the Mass.
+In this phase, sedilia were not just practical fixtures, their placement and decorative details had symbolic meaning in classifying clerical hierarchy.
+The form is rooted in Roman dado arcading, but extended beyond its functional nature and into a unique artistic form.
+From the middle 13th century to the 14th century, sedilia developed gabled forms, with sculptural elements and shrine-like canopies.
+They held symbolic meaning in Eucharistic theology and clerical hierarchy.

-In the Decorated Gothic period from about 1250s to 1350s, sedilia received profound development in arts.
-Sedilia in this phase often owns micro architectural detailing like trefoil and quatrefoil spandrels, stiff-leaf foliage, sculpted gables and so on.
-This style aligns with the trend of sacred space and visual complexity that Gothic architecture highlights.
-Kempsey sedilia in 1260s and Heckington Church are exactly paradigms of such delicate treatment.
+In the Decorated Gothic period from about 1250s to 1350s, sedilia underwent profound development.
+Their architectural detailing such as trefoil and quatrefoil spandrels, stiff-leaf foliage, and sculpted gables aligned with the trend of sacred space and visual complexity that Gothic architecture highlights.
+The sedilia of Kempsey, Worcester (1260s) and of Heckington are examples of the development in this style.

-The development of sedilia in this period also got impacted by sponsorship.
-Wealthy clerical and lay patrons would like to individualized sedilia for presentation on their liturgical and aesthetic preferences.
-In churches of higher status like collegiate or minister churches, sedilia were often embedded into the old chancel structure to further highlight its continuously liturgical and symbolic significance.
+The development of sedilia was impacted by sponsorship.
+Wealthy clerical and lay patrons would individualise sedilia to their liturgical and aesthetic preferences.
+In churches of higher status like collegiate or minster churches, sedilia were often embedded into the old chancel structure to further highlight its liturgical and symbolic significance.

-Decline and reformation
+Decline and the Reformation

-In the late flourishing of Perpendicular Gothic from 14th century to 16th century, sedilia's popularity is gradually declining.
-Architecture styles in this period prefer to the unified surface and large scale of perpendicular elements, which is in conflict with sedilia's styles like smallness and compartmentalization (Cameron, 2015, pp. 204–205).
-Therefore, the setting of sedilia in new churches in this period were rare to find, where the exiting sedilia would be covered or removed due to funerary monuments or wainscoting.
+In the late flourishing of Perpendicular Gothic from 14th century to 16th century, the popularity of sedilia gradually declined.
+Architectural styles with unified surfaces on a large scale, with perpendicular elements were preferred in this period.
+These stylistic forms were in conflict with the sedilia styles of small scales and compartmentalisation.
+Sedilia in new churches in this period are rare; existing sedilia would be covered or removed, replaced with funerary monuments or wainscoting.

-After the religious reform, the trend of decline was escalated.
-The methodological shift in the 16th century, especially the shortening of the quality of Mass sacrifice, made sedilia's liturgical essence.
-Plenty of sedilia were destroyed, painted or changed for other functions, but a significant number of them were restored thanks to their structural unity.

-In extremely less situations like Wymondham Abbey, the sedilia were restored or newly built after the disbandment, which was possibly due to continuous Catholic sympathies or conservative leadership.
+After the Reformation, the decline escalated.
+Many sedilia were destroyed, painted or changed for other functions, but a significant number of them were restored thanks to their structural unity.
+In extremely rare situations like Wymondham Abbey, the sedilia were restored or newly built after the Reformation, which was possibly due to continuous Catholic sympathies or conservative leadership.